Ready in 1h

 Try this Mussels in White Wine And Herbs recipe, or contribute your own.
-"Cream" and "Seafood" are two tags used to describe Mussels in White Wine And Herbs.

 Wash mussels under cold running water to remove all traces of dirt, seaweed and barnacles.
 Remove beards.
 Discard any broken mussels.
 Tap any open mussels; if they do not close, discard them.
 Prepare mussels just before cooking.
 In a large fry pan with a cover, heat oil and butter over medium-high heat.
 Saute shallots and garlic until transparent.
 Add wine, water, parsley, thyme, bay leaves, pepper and mussels.
 Pour cream over top.
 Cover and bring to a boil.
 Cook, shaking pan occasionally, for about 4 minutes or until shells open.
 Discard any mussels that do not open.
 Serve immediately in deep bowls garnished with parsley and lemon wedges.
 For a lighter presentation, omit the cream and substitute 2 ripe tomatoes (peeled, seeded and chopped).
 Yield 4 servings.
 Typed in MMFormat by email@example.com Source: Good Friends Cookbook Posted to MM-Recipes Digest by firstname.lastname@example.org on Aug 17, 1999

 townsendtom 8y ago

 promfh 9y agoThis is one of my favorite ways to eat these shellfish.